Riya-J05/GitHub-User-Activity-Tracker/README.md

 ## 🙌 Acknowledgments

 - This project is inspired by a beginner-level challenge listed on roadmap.sh, expanded with additional features and structure for better learning outcomes and real-world usability.
+Project link: https://roadmap.sh/projects/github-user-activity

 ---